natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 Crew sits in an armoured tub consisting of 4 mm steel plates on sides.
 Gunner position is upgraded to 8 mm plates while pilot gets 4 mm steel plates in his seat.
 Both crew members get access to 55 mm armoured glass in front of their position.

-Armour layout can protect you comfortably from low calibre machine guns and at distance, from [[M2HB (12.7 mm)|.50 cals]] as those commonly used by NATO tanks.
+Armour layout can protect you comfortably from low-calibre machine guns and at distance, from [[M2HB (12.7 mm)|.50 cal]] MGs as those commonly used by NATO tanks.

 Larger calibres, such as those found on IFVs, can chew right through your armour, especially at close range.